rimedelis/os-setups/windows-11-clean-install.md

 8. Change default browser and any other default apps

-9. Update drivers using Windows Update or trying Device Manager
+9. Update drivers using Windows Update and Device Manager

 10. Change privacy settings: General and Diagnostics